Abjad/abjad/trunk/abjad/documentation/doc_sphinx/chapters/glossary/index.rst

       input and then pass that input to LilyPond to create a PDF of the resulting notation.
 The same as calling :func:`~abjad.tools.io.show` on an Abjad object.

+   thread
+      A term referring to a structural relationship binding a strictly sequential set of :class:`~abjad.voice.voice.Voice` level Abjad
+      component.
+See the chapter on :doc:`/chapters/threads/index`
+      for a detail discussion.